redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 ## 3.1: Shared Memory

-When JavaScript and WebAssembly interact, it is typical for these two runtime environments access a shared block of memory.
+When JavaScript and WebAssembly interact, it is typical for these two runtime environments to exchange data using a block of shared memory.

 ### How Much Shared Memory Do We Need?